kaltura/playkit-js/docs/drm-system.md

 ### Configuration

 Sometimes the user may want to force the player to select a specific DRM system.
-Usually to support DRM on browser not in the table above, or to prioritize between some of supported DRM systems.
+Usually to support DRM on browser not in the table above, or to prioritize between one of the supported DRM systems.
 <br>To get it need to use the DRM configuration.
 For example:

 ```ecmascript 6